 1. Switch to a lightweight moisturizer

 Thick creams help keep your skin hydrated during the cold, dry months.
 As the warmer weather arrives, make the switch to a lightweight moisturizer.
-Look for products that contain emollient ingredients such as vitamin E, alpha hydroxy, beta hydroxy acids, and aloe vera.
+Look for products that contain emollient ingredients such as vitamin E, alpha hydroxy, beta hydroxy and acids, aloe vera.
+Opt for a high-quality moisturizer from a brand such as skinceuticals.

 2. Incorporate a higher SPF